XingyuJinTI/Object-Detection-and-Action-Recognition-for-Driverless-Vehicles/README.md

 ### 1. According to the configuration of your computer, edit the Makefile and compile by the command:
 	cd darknet
 	make
+For more information regarding darknet, see the [Darknet project website](http://pjreddie.com/darknet).

 ### 2. backup file includes all the trained weights:
 	action1.weights - 13 pedestrian actions from Stanford Action Dataset - training by YOLOv2